cpjobling/eg-247-textbook/laplace_transform/2/inverse_laplace.md

 +++ {"slideshow": {"slide_type": "subslide"}}

-We can now use the previous technique to find the solution which according to Matlab should be
+We can now use the previous technique to find the solution which according to MATLAB should be

 $$f_1(t) = \frac{3}{4}e^{-t} - \frac{13}{2}e^{-3t} + \frac{35}{4}e^{-5t}$$